Skip to main content Skip to navigation

 This is an indicative module outline only to give an indication of the sort of topics that may be covered.
 Actual sessions held may differ.

 Over the course of this module students will undertake a journey of critically and creatively exploring issues of design ecologies and regenerative practice through various strands of design and architecture, underpinned by systems thinking .
-Students will respond to a brief in form of a portfolio, design solution and pitch which will seek to be entirely regenerative in concept, evaluation and intervention.
+Students will respond to a brief in the form of a portfolio, design solution and pitch which will seek to be entirely regenerative in concept, evaluation and intervention.

 Learning outcomes